Basic Student Costs 2022-2023

 A student may withdraw from a course by completing a Course Withdrawal Form, which will notify the Director of Admissions (firstname.lastname@example.org).
 Check Refunds need the Refund request form filled out to notify us and confirm current mailing address.
 A Course Withdraw Form is also located on the CCU website under Student Services > Student Forms & Resources.

 The official course withdrawal date will be the date the student submits the course withdrawal request to the Director of Admissions.
 A credit for tuition costs will be given to the student’s account based on the withdrawal chart located under Tuition Refund/Credit after the start of the course section.

-To apply for institutional financial aid, use the online Financial Aid form.
-Financial assistance will be considered after your approval for admission and a completed financial aid form has been submitted.
+To apply for institutional scholarships, use the online Request Scholarship form.
+Scholarships will be considered after your approval for admission and a completed Request Scholarship form has been submitted.